AarjavPatni/orderbook-proxy-api-server/README.md

 - Cache capacity: 168 hours (one week of data)
 - Key: Hour timestamp (rounded down to hour boundary)
 - Value: Complete vector of `Fill` (trades) for that hour

+### Reasoning for Cache Capacity
+1. **Weekly Trading Patterns**: Financial systems often require weekly data for analysis, making a week-long cache practical.
+2. **Scalability**: The LRU mechanism handles memory management automatically, supporting both high-volume and normal trading periods.
+3. **Resource Efficiency**: Memory usage of ~13MB is manageable and fits within typical enterprise system capabilities.

+We can adjust the cache capacity based on changing requirements.

 ### Data Flow
 1. When a query arrives: